wxt-dev/wxt/docs/guide/resources/upgrading.md

 ### ESLint Auto-Import Config Now Detects Your Installed ESLint Version

-Setting `imports.eslintrc.enabled: true` used to always assume you wanted the legacy ESLint 8 config format (`.wxt/eslintrc-auto-import.json`), regardless of which ESLint version you actually had installed.
+Setting `imports.eslintrc.enabled: true` used to always assume you wanted the legacy ESLint 8 config format, regardless of which ESLint version you actually had installed.

 Now, `true` behaves the same as `'auto'`: WXT detects your installed ESLint version and generates the matching file automatically (ESLint 9+ &rarr; `eslint-auto-imports.mjs`, ESLint &le;8 &rarr; `eslintrc-auto-import.json`).